What Is A Trade?¶

 Execution succeeds, both participants have the correct tokens for the trade.

-Step 1 — Translate Holdings to Exposure Vectors¶
+Step 1 — Translate Holdings to Conditional Account Value Vectors¶

 Initial:

-We translate all holdings Alice and Bob have into exposure vectors.
+We translate all holdings Alice and Bob have into Conditional Account Value Vectors.

 \(e_k\) tells us how much money the user has if outcome \(k\) happens.